How to Thrive in Microinsurance

 These are all challenging questions to answer.
 That’s why the first two weeks of the Microinsurance Master accelerator are spent immersed in the business of a microinsurance champion — to experience first-hand how this different approach to (micro)insurance works.
 During the accelerator, you are also partnered with an experienced senior microinsurer to mentor you in implementing your takeaways back home so that you can better serve the in-need communities you work.

 The Microinsurance Master accelerator programme helps insurers across the globe to take the necessary leap.
-Over the past four accelerators , 95 champions from 70 organizations in 35 countries have taken the insights learnt out to their communities to make a real difference.
+Over the past six edition, 113 champions from 74 organizations in 39 countries have taken the insights learnt out to their communities to make a real difference.

 Apply now if you would like to be one of them.